jsonsivar/picops-poc/COMPARISON.md

 ## Misc

+* Both option seem to have very similar implementation complexity on the token launch team side, but uPort is more feature rich and library/SDK rich
 * "Key stakeholders are identified and notified in the case of a grave security issue that has been found 'in the wild'"
     * Not sure if this is regarding users of the system like us or registrants, but should try to get on this list if we plan to use it
 * "Any major user of PICOPS, determined as a user that has demonstrably referred more than 1000 certification requests, is entitled to commision, at their own expense, an independent security audit"